 About Greg Cope White

-Author, blogger, television writer, actor, world traveler, and inveterate bon vivant, Greg Cope White is a former sergeant in the U.S. Marine Corps, now battling it out online and on television.
+Author, screenwriter, producer, blogger, and inveterate bon vivant, Greg Cope White is a former sergeant in the U.S. Marine Corps.

 He served six years in the Marines, achieving the rank of sergeant.
 Truly a glutton for punishment, he went on to complete Officer Candidate School over the course of two summers after boot camp—effectively completing basic training three times.